fewagency/fewture/README.md

 PHP 5.4+
 WordPress 4.0+

+##Activation
+##Installation
+ Make sure that the requirements are met and then include or require the file init.php found at the root of this package.

 ##Recommended plugins
 Here are some plugins that we like and usually use with almost every installation of WordPress: